 4-H Center, The Ohio State University

-The purpose of the conference is to be a venue for members of The Ohio State University community to share innovative and interesting, evidence-based ideas for the improvement of teaching effectiveness and student learning outcomes.
-Last year, we were pleased to host 150 attendees from a variety of departments, our largest attendance yet.
-We look forward to continuing to host this robust interdisciplinary exchange of pedagogical theory and classroom practice in 2017
+The purpose of the conference is to provide a venue for members of The Ohio State University community to share innovative, interesting, evidence-based ideas for the improvement of teaching effectiveness and student learning outcomes.
+Last year, we were pleased to host approximately 250 attendees from across the university.
+We look forward to continuing to host this robust interdisciplinary exchange of pedagogical theory and classroom practice again in 2020.

 Topics and Categories for Proposals

-We invite proposals from members of the Ohio State teaching community for presentations on any topics related to enhancing the quality and effectiveness of university teaching and student learning.
-Proposals may be interdisciplinary or specific to one or a group of disciplines.
+We invite proposals from members of the Ohio State teaching community for presentations on any topics related to enhancing the quality and effectiveness of university teaching and student learning at Ohio State.
+Proposals may be interdisciplinary or specific to a single discipline or group of disciplines.
 We recommend addressing this year’s conference theme, Improving Teaching & Learning Through Feedback.

 Presentation Formats for Sessions

-You will be assigned one of two formats for your presentation:
+You may select one of two formats for your presentation: